-Narcissists usually love bomb by giving excessive attention and affection in order to win their target’s trust, lower their guard, and make him or her attached to them.
+Narcissists usually love-bomb by giving someone excessive attention and affection in order to win their trust, and manipulate them.

 Another reason why the love bomb phase is short lived even in case they do manage to win over their target, is because narcissists usually have high and unrealistic expectations because of their big ego.
 This makes it harder to satisfy them.
-When they compare the energy that they have invested in love bombs and the amount of satisfaction they are getting, they usually feel disappointed.
-When this touches their ego, the love bombing behaviour is not only shut off, but it can be replaced with abuse.
+When they compare the energy that they have invested in love bombs and the amount of satisfaction they are getting, they sometimes feel disappointed.
+When this happens, the love bombing behaviour is not only shut off, but it can be replaced with abuse.

 This confuses the person involved who was being showered with love but all of a sudden starts getting mistreated.
 See also: why do narcissists seem to move on so quickly.

 Abusive narcissists use love bombing tactics to bring back their victim, when they realise that he or she is creating emotional distance because of the abuse.